-• Hate crime: a criminal offence that is committed against a person or property, and which is motivated in whole or in part by hatred or bias based on race, national or ethnic origin, language, colour, creed, religion, sex, age, mental or physical disability, sexual orientation, gender identity, or gender expression.
+Hate crime: is defined in the Criminal Code of Canada and can include a criminal offence that is committed against a person or property, and which is motivated in whole or in part by hatred or bias based on race, national or ethnic origin, language, colour, creed, religion, sex, age, mental or physical disability, sexual orientation, gender identity, or gender expression.
 This includes, but is not limited to, hate-motivated violence, incitement to hate motivated violence, and/or the display of symbols or other representations identified with groups promoting hate and violence.
 It also includes such crimes committed against a person who is associated, or perceived to be associated, with individuals or groups identified with one of the Human Rights Code protected grounds.